I hope you’re hungry! Follow my vegan plate for the day as I indulge in my new favorite cereal, killer guacamole and more. Yum!

 (Seriously, I have read and watched way too many ‘What I Eat in a Day’ posts.
 Addicted.
 If you have one, link it below!)

 As for my own plate, my new year’s resolution to swap from vegetarian to vegan has been much more fun than I ever would have guessed!
+I was worried about the cost of becoming vegan at first but you guys gave me some tips like buying in bulk and looking into the amex everyday® credit card from american express and it’s really helped make it a lot easier!
 A whole new world of food and seasoning has been opened to me and I truly find myself enjoying cooking all that much more.
 In today’s post, I whip up a tangy slaw, homemade onion rings, fresh guacamole and more.
 The vegan lifestyle has been ever so rewarding and helped me get to a place where I feel energized and enthusiastic about preparing fresh, delicious food.
 And let me tell you, it’s a whole lotta fun being your own favorite restaurant.

 Now, follow along as I walk you through what I ate on Sunday.
 Yum, yum!